roddyrap/Minesweeper_Gameboy/README.md

 - B is used to flag and unflag tiles
 - All mines need to be flagged to win.
 - Start is used to restart the game.
-- Select opens a difficulty select screen
+- Select opens a difficulty select screen.

+## Board sizes
+1. Easy: 10x10 with 10 bombs.
+2. Intermediate (Inter): 16x16 with 40 bombs.
+3. Expert: 22x22 with 99 bombs.
+4. Nightmare (NiMare): 32x32 with 200 bombs.

 WARNING: While large board sizes are available the Gameboy takes a lot of time to place the bombs, it might freeze for around a minute and a half while placing the bombs, but should then work clearly.